Meet the great farmers growing your food!

 With the busy life of a college student, this mother of two teens only has time to help out on the farm part-time, but she is a very valuable member of our team whenever she is here!

-Kevin is in his third season at NSO in 2017, where he is in charge of the garden's vegetable production.
+Kevin is in his fourth season at NSO in 2018, where he is in charge of the garden's vegetable production.
 He also helps staff various farmers' market and the CSA pickup.